yicun0720/SD-RESDSQL/README_SD.md

-# RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL
+# RESDSQL Evaluation for SQLDriller
-This README is used to guide the evaluation of SQLDriller project.
+This README is used to guide the evaluation of SQLDriller.

 ## Prerequisites
 Follow the same instructions in the `Prerequisites` section of `README.md` to create a running environment.